Reading at Home

 After finishing a book, your child can take a quiz on Accelerated Reader.
 Visit the Accelerated Reader website.
 Your child then needs to click ‘Student’ before entering their username and password.
 They should know this from school.
 If there are any issues logging onto Accelerated Reader, please contact Mr. Opoku on firstname.lastname@example.org.
 Download a 'reading at home' letter with other ideas too.

-Although Wandsworth Libraries are currently closed, students can still become new members now, giving them access all our Online Resources including eBooks, eAudio and music streaming and downloads.
+If Wandsworth Libraries are closed, students can still become new members now, giving them access all our Online Resources including eBooks, eAudio and music streaming and downloads.

 Parents and carers can do this for themselves and their children by following these steps: